oripress/oripress.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Ori.
+Hi, I'm Ori!
 I am about to graduate from Tel Aviv University with an MSc in Computer Science, advised by [Lior Wolf](https://www.cs.tau.ac.il/~wolf/).

 I'm interested in unsupervised, elegant models that can represent the world in a meaningful way.
 In addition, I try to take existing models and make them work using less parameters, data, and supervision.